Internship Program by Transparency International Ukraine

 • useful networking with representatives of the anti-corruption sector

-• potential opportunity to become an employee of Transparency International Ukraine and Basel Institute on Governance
+• the potential opportunity to become a team member of Transparency International Ukraine

-• incomplete (4-6 years) or complete higher education
+• partial (4-6 courses completed) or full higher education

 • excellent written and oral communication skills

-• fluency in Ukrainian and English, not lower than the Upper-Intermediate level
+• fluency in Ukrainian and English at no lower than Upper-Intermediate level

 • a keen sense of justice and zero tolerance for corruption